gtag('config', 'UA-143572265-1');

 Though, day after day, we spend hours hunched over our computers, we crane our necks downward as we mindlessly scroll through our phones.
 We twist our bodies into the position that most easily allows us to balance our laptops and type from the comfort of the couch.
 Imagine this happening, day after day, for months and even years.

 Think, “How much good will these posture braces do for you in the long term?”.
 It may be that if you keep it on for too long, your body may begin to rely on the posture corrector brace so much that you revert back to the bad posture.
-Ultimately, strengthening your body to suit your environment may be a better and safer investment of your time and money.
+Ultimately, strengthening exercises your body to suit your environment may be a better and safer investment of your time and money.

 Final Thoughts